Congress Changed 529 College Savings Plans, And Now States Are Nervous

 "They're either going to have to accept a loss in their income tax base or do something unpopular to repair the hole," Malkus says.

 Lots of states, from Colorado to South Carolina, Michigan to Mississippi, could end up feeling the pinch.
-One of the few states that won't, though, is Texas, where the idea began with Republican Senator Ted Cruz.
+One of the few states that won't, though, is Texas, where the idea began with Republican Sen. Ted Cruz.